AD58-3104/humanoid_gait_generation_by_MPC/README.md

 # humanoid_gait_generation_by_MPC
 Here are some examples of walking pattern generators using Model predictive control.

-Paper which is implemented in this repository.
+List of paper which is implemented in this repository.
 - P. -b.
 Wieber, "Trajectory Free Linear Model Predictive Control for Stable Walking in the Presence of Strong Perturbations," 2006 6th IEEE-RAS International Conference on Humanoid Robots, Genova, Italy, 2006, pp. 137-142, doi: 10.1109/ICHR.2006.321375.